Redox Metabolism Shared Resource Facility (RM SRF)

 - Measure molecules responsible for free radical production, oxidant scavenging, and free radical damage.

-- Use proteomics to identify proteins in tissues, cells, and fluids that have differential levels or have been oxidatively modified and to determine associated functional changes.
+- Use proteomics and metabolomics to identify proteins in tissues, cells, and fluids that have differential levels or have been oxidatively modified and to determine associated functional changes.

 - Measure mitochondrial function, since mitochondria are a major source of free radicals in cells.